 The Organization has a policy of appropriating for distribution each year not more than an amount equal to the prior year's growth, after adjusting for inflation as defined in the bylaws of the Organization.
-There were no distributions for the year ended June 30, 2020.
+For the years ended June 30, 2021 and 2020, there were distributions of \$150,000 and \$0, respectively.